-Lift the hood prop rod, clipped to the right side (left side facing hood) of the engine compartment to secure the hood in the open position.
+Lift the hood prop rod, clipped to the right side (left side when standing in front of hood) of the engine compartment, to secure the hood in the open position.
 Place the hood prop at the location stamped into the inner hood surface.